davidmartinez10/nwts-tools/README.md

 ```

 ### package
 This script downloads a fresh copy from `nw` (the same version as you specified in your `package.json` minus `-sdk`) and packages it alongside your already built application.
+It also bundles the dependencies listed in your `package.json`(devDependencies not included).
 ```bash
 # Run from your project's root directory:
 npx nwts-package